-IARPC's enabling legislation included both a mandate for interagency coordination and a mandate for collaboration with non-Federal science and research partners in the state of Alaska, academia, industry, indigenous groups, and more.
-To facilitate this collaboration, IARPC has initiated a series of 9 Collaboration Teams, whose joint activities advance the research goals outlined in the IARPC 5-year plan.
+IARPC’s enabling legislation includes both a mandate for interagency coordination and a mandate for collaboration with non-Federal science and research partners in the state of Alaska, academia, industry, indigenous groups, and more.
+To facilitate this collaboration, IARPC initiated 9 Collaboration Teams whose joint activities advance the research goals outlined in the IARPC 5-year plan.
 IARPC Collaboration Teams are open to scientific contributors from both inside and outside the Federal government.
 If you would like to get involved, please request an account and identify your areas of expertise.

 Advancing process and understanding of the changing composition and dynamics and the resulting changes to surface energy budgets.

 Strengthening coastal community resilience and advancing stewardship of coastal natural and cultural resources by engaging in research related to the interconnections of people, natural, and built environments.

 Improving the understanding of glaciers, ice caps and the Greenland Ice Sheet to resolve the forcings for and impacts of mass balance changes.

 Health & Well-being

 Enhancing understanding of health determinants and improving the well-being of Arctic residents.